ykxvqze/bash_projects/crypt_info.md

 * Alice shares her public key E_A with Bob or even publishes it on her website; however, Alice keeps her private key D_A secret.
 * Bob also publishes his public key, E_B, and keeps his private key D_B secret.
-* Alice wants to send a plaintext message P to Bob.
+* Alice wants to send a plaintext message, P, to Bob.
 * Alice signs (with her private key D_A) a hashed version of P, MD(P), where MD is a message digest (e.g. SHA-1/2).
 Result: D_A(MD(P)).
-* Alice sends D_A(MD(P)) along with plaintext P after encrypting the whole thing with Bob's public key, E_B.
+* Alice sends D_A(MD(P)) along with plaintext P after encrypting the whole thing with Bob's public key (E_B).
 Result: E_B(D_A(MD(P)), P).
 * Bob receives E_B(D_A(MD(P)), P) and uses his private key, D_B, to decrypt it yielding: D_A(MD(P)) and P.
 * Bob reads plaintext P stating it's from Alice and that Alice used SHA-1 as MD, but Bob is still not sure it is from Alice, so to authenticate, Bob uses Alice's public key, E_A, over D_A(MD(P)) yielding MD(P).
 * Bob compares this found result (the MD(P) hash) to the one obtained by applying MD himself over the plaintext P that he read earlier.
-If the two hashes match, then he can be sure the Alice was truly the sender since any intruder intercepting Alice's messages can modify P but will not be able to sign MD(P) using Alice's private key (D_A) as only Alice knows her private key.
+If the two hashes match, then he can be sure that Alice was truly the sender since any intruder intercepting Alice's messages can modify P but will not be able to sign MD(P) using Alice's private key (D_A), as only Alice knows her private key.

 The only problem with this is that Alice and Bob are assuming that the other person's public key is authentic.
-While the above setup is secure against passive intruders, it is still vulnerable to an _active_ man-in-the-middle attack whereby the intruder can intercept and modify communications back and forth between Alice and Bob, in this case spoofing their public keys or the websites holding these, and then pretending to be Bob when communicating with Alice and vice versa.
+While the above setup is secure against passive intruders, it is still vulnerable to an _active_ man-in-the-middle (MITM) attack whereby the intruder can intercept and modify communications back and forth between Alice and Bob, in this case spoofing their public keys or the websites holding these, and then pretending to be Bob when communicating with Alice and vice versa.
 To prevent such a scenario, a trusted central authority that approves certificates for public keys would be required, i.e. a trusted infra described as PKI (Public Key Infrastructure).
 PKI consists of many root certification authorities (CAs) distributed across the globe.
 These approve regional authorities (RAs) which in turn approve other smaller and smaller CAs in a hierarchy where any certificate can be traced back to a top-level CA. This is known as a 'chain of trust' or certification path, and a certified entity can publish this to prove its identity to others.

 ## OTP encryption